AngusJohnson/Clipper2/README.md

 # Clipper2
 Polygon Clipping and Offsetting library

-This is a beta version or the long awaited update to my <a href="https://sourceforge.net/projects/polyclipping/">Clipper Library</a><br>
+This is a beta version of the long awaited update to my <a href="https://sourceforge.net/projects/polyclipping/">Clipper Library</a><br>

 Much of the code has been rewritten.
 Major changes include:
 <ul>